syncfusion-content/blazor-docs/blazor/maps/maps-method.md

 ## PanByDirectionAsync

-[PanByDirectionAsync]((https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.SfMaps.html#methods)) method pans the Maps dynamically by specifying direction.
+The [PanByDirectionAsync]((https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.SfMaps.html#methods)) method pans the Maps dynamically by specifying direction.
 The following are the arguments for this method.

 |   Argument name      |   Description                            |
 |----------------------| -----------------------------------------|